sanazy/Persian-Car-Licence-Plate-Detection-and-Recognition/README.md

 More information is available at this link \[[3](https://viso.ai/deep-learning/yolov7-guide/)\].

-## Step 1: Automatic Number Plate Detection (ANPR) using Yolov7 pre-trained Model
+## Step 1: Number Plate Detection using Yolov7 pre-trained Model

 <p align="center">